Benefits of Wearing Slippers With Arch Support

 We not only want to help you understand why arch support slippers are important and how to find the perfect supportive slippers for around the house, we have earned a place in the industry as a trusted resource that has dedicated foot doctors, research teams, and shoe stylists, to make sure you never have to sacrifice support for style.
-Along the way we’ll educate you on what arch support slippers are, why arch support is vital, common conditions that develop without proper arch support, and the top benefits of wearing slippers that have proper arch support.
+Along the way we’ll educate you on what arch support slippers are, why arch support is vital, common conditions that develop without proper arch support, and the top benefits of wearing good slippers that have proper arch support.
 We have put together a foundational guide to the benefits of arch support slippers to help you determine whether or not house shoes are necessary for you and your feet.

 What Exactly Are Arch Support Slippers?

 Before delving into the ins and outs of arch support, first let’s break down the essentials of what arch support slippers are.
 More likely than not, you’ve had a pair of slippers at some point in your life.
 They may have been cozy, soft, and kept your feet warm, but it is unlikely that they had any supportive infrastructure within them to adequately support your feet.
-While many slippers may be comfortable, they often lack the proper support and cushioning that our feet need.
+While many good slippers may be comfortable, they often lack the proper cushioning and shock absorption that our feet need.
 As a result, you may experience foot pain, heel pain, or discomfort as your foot attempts to contour itself to the floor or the slipper itself.
 We’re here to educate you on why this occurs.
 To understand, we researched how the relationship between our feet and the ground we walk on has changed throughout history.
 In recent history, we have crafted a world in which the surfaces our feet walk on have changed drastically.

 While we used to mainly tread on forgiving surfaces, such as dirt and sand, now we primarily encounter hard surfaces, such as hardwood floors, concrete, tile, and marble.
 While these surfaces all have their own benefits and purposes, they can be hard on your feet.
 When your foot meets a forgiving surface, the ground is soft and contours to it.
 However, when your foot meets a hard surface, because the ground is not soft or flexible at all, it does not contour or shape to you at all.
 This can trigger a cascade of consequences where your foot attempts to contour to the ground.
 This can cause a collapse to occur from the foot to the knee and all the way up to the back.
 Thankfully, supportive slippers prevent this from happening because they are crafted with biomechanic technology that provides your foot with the support it needs, while still being stylish and comfortable.
-Often times, supportive slippers are crafted out of high-quality materials such as leather, sheepskin, and cotton, materials that are durable, comfortable, and provide the breathability your feet need.
+Often times, comfortable slippers are crafted out of high-quality materials such as leather, sheepskin, and cotton, materials that are durable, comfortable, and provide the breathability your feet need.
 With this understanding of what supportive slippers are, our next stop is everything you need to know about arch support.

 Join Us As We Break Down What Really Matters When It Comes To Arch Support